feeding our people

 — Julia Child

-We’d love to have you part of this.
+We’d love to have you part of that community.

 “The greater purpose is: we’re communing together and we want this moment to be really special for all of us, because otherwise, why bother having come together at all?
 It’s not about proving something.
 It’s about sharing something.”